-We illustrate the capabilities of the framework through the Power Electricity Market problem.
+We will illustrate the capabilities of the framework through the Power Electricity Market problem.
 The main goal of an electricity market is to provide a set of rules to conciliate the demand of electricity and its generation.
 There are two issues that must be avoided: a lack of production that can leave some customers without electricity and an unwanted overproduction.
 Moreover, these goals have to be achieved while maintaining a reasonable electricity price.
-We model an electricity market as an electronic institution where the power demand is the environment where the institution is situated and the market is only able to partially observe the impact of their decisions in the environment.